Best Voice Over Microphones in 2021

-Finding a microphone that will highlight your talent as a voice actor, and bring confidence to your recording can be a bit of a challenge.
-The market is flooded with varying vocal microphones, and everyone has an opinion on which ones are the best.
-However, the question which voice acting microphones are best comes up often.
+Finding a microphone that will highlight your talent and bring confidence to your recording can be a bit of a challenge.
+The market is flooded with a range of voice over microphones, and everyone has an opinion on which ones are the best.
+However, the question of which microphones are best for recording voice over performances comes up often.

-There are many factors to consider when purchasing a microphone, such as your budget, the sound you are trying to achieve and the space you will be recording in that can be helpful in choosing the right microphone.
-In a recent Voices.com survey, 25% of respondents say they chose their microphone through trial and error.
+There are a number of factors to consider when purchasing a microphone, including your budget, the sound you’re trying to achieve, and the space you plan to be recording in.
+In a Voices survey, 25% of respondents say they chose their microphone through trial and error.

-Audio expert, Bob Breen, from Armor Pro Audio, has been working in the audio industry for over 25 years, and has heard his fair share of microphones.
-In this part of the Voices.com studio build series, Bob gives his tips on how to help find a microphone that will complement your voice, and set you up for success.
+Armor Pro Audio‘s Bob Breen, a 25-year audio industry veteran, has heard his fair share of microphones.
+In this article, Breen gives his tips on how to help find a microphone that will complement your voice and set you up for success.

-There are wide selections of vocal microphones on the market, but generally there are two types of mics that are most common: condenser and dynamic microphones.
+There is a wide selection of voice over microphones on the market, but there are two types of mics that are generally the most common: condenser and dynamic microphones.

 Condenser microphones have enhanced response sensitivity.
-Since the diaphragm is thinner, it is capable of reacting quickly to very faint sound waves.
-This means that it is able to pick up a lot of detailed sound.
+Since the diaphragm is thinner, it iss capable of reacting quickly to very faint sound waves.
+This means that condenser mics are able to pick up a lot of detailed sound.
 A condenser mic is most recommended for studio voice recordings.
-Even though it is super sensitive to sound, it works well for voice recordings as there is only one sound (your voice) that needs to be picked up, which won’t be competing with any other sound (such as different instruments in music recordings).
+Even though it is super sensitive to sound, it works well for voice recordings as there is only one sound that needs to be picked up (your voice), which won’t be competing with any other sound (such as different instruments in music tracks).